 We are looking for people who can organize and get things rolling – you!
 Now before you say “not me”, please ask the question “If not me, who?”

 This isn’t hard and it doesn’t take someone who can stand up in front of a crowd and deliver the best motivational speech ever.
 It just needs someone who knows that their neighborhood can be better if it were organized.

 We will help you get the ball rolling, but we need help connecting the neighborhood and getting everyone interested.

-To get your BAT going, attend one of our Block Action Team Leader training sessions – just click on the “Sign Up to Become a Bat Leader” link at the top of the right column.
-Sessions are 3 hours long and will provide you with enough information to get started forming your BAT.
+To get your BAT going, attend one of our Block Action Team Leader training sessions.
+Sessions are about 2 hours long and will provide you with enough information to get started forming your BAT.